Research and Creative Works Symposium

 - Poster Presentations provide an opportunity to display your research.
 They often combine visual and textual content, such as tables, graphs, images, and citations.

-- Oral Presentations allow students to share their research via prerecorded or live presentations on April 22.
+- Oral Presentations allow students to share their research in a classroom presentation.

 - Performances showcase live performances of all types, including literary readings, theatre, music, or dance.

 - Panels include a group of three to five individuals (including a moderator) who will discuss a given topic and will be allocated 50 minutes.